wp-plugins/disqus-conditional-load/readme.txt

 Advanced version of Disqus Comment System (non official).
 Use Disqus comment system in your website with more advanced features like lazy loading and SHORTCODE.

 You can decide how, when, where to load comments.
 This plugin prevents unwanted script loading and make your website super fast.

+= Please remove official Disqus plugin before activating this plugin =

+This plugin gives all the official plugin features + extra features

 Visit <a href="http://www.joelsays.com/plugins/disqus-conditional-load/">Disqus Conditional Load Official Website</a>